 Melt one stick of butter.

-Add cake mix and melted butter to bowl with beaten egg.
+Add cake mix and melted butter to the bowl with the beaten egg.

 Stir until well-combined.
 You can do this with a spatula or use an electric mixer.
 Your choice.